Snigdha17/is-your-birthday-lucky/README.md

 # is-your-birthday-lucky

- Vanilla JS App to find out whether you have a lucky birthday
+- Vanilla JS App which takes in your date of birth and lucky number and finds out whether your birthday is lucky
+- A birthday is lucky if the sum of its digits is divisible by the lucky number entered